- Does it account for collusion?

 Your Repository / Collusion Checking: You can upload files and compare them with the document you want to analyze.
 For organizations: You have the additional option of creating/importing your organization-wide repository, so you can cross-check the documents of all the users on a given platform.

-Cooperating Publishers: PlagScan has millions of articles from academic and scientific journals available for your plagiarism checks.
+Cooperating Publishers: PlagScan has millions of articles from thousands of academic and scientific journals available for your plagiarism checks.

 Yes.
 Simply select the desired documents and press check at the upper right corner.
 You can also select all documents with the same label at once.
 Your documents will always be checked one at a time in order to account for collusion.
 For uploads containing several documents, PlagScan waits with the start of the first plagiarism analysis until each document upload has been completed and is available in the database.